 Swappable hands and repulsor blasts.
 Standard and even after all these years, this is something expected.

-Back in the day, Iron Man's armor molds his body--and yes, Stark was quite the body builder back then.
+Back in the day, Iron Man's armor molded his body--and yes, Stark was quite the bodybuilder back then.
 That was the armor design back in the day and it worked.
-It's slick, it's simple, but it's got some small flares that really makes it better than his previous armors, I'm very happy that #Hasbro was able to replicate as much of it here.
+It's slick, it's simple, but it's got some small flares that really make it better than his previous armors, I'm very happy that #Hasbro was able to replicate as much of it here.
 With some sculpted parts unique to the Modular Armor, and some a body type that really nails how this armor is usually depicted in the pages and screens, I really do think that his is a visually aesthetic action figure.
 The helmet is one of my favorite designs from the armor and Hasbro nailed it with this action figure.
 The shoulders are a bit weird but I understand they did it the way they did for the sake of articulation (more on that later).
-All in all, I'm really happy how it turned out.
-Not much to complain!
+All in all, I'm really happy with how it turned out.
+Not much to complain about!

 The colors really make this action figure.
-The metallic red and the gold really gives him that Iron Man look that is rarely done (or done right) with this price point.
-Very little mishaps on the paint job and the plastic/paint all looks right and the transitions between the gold and red is seamless and definitely something I appreciate.
+The metallic red and the gold really give him that Iron Man look that is rarely done (or done right) with this price point.
+Very few mishaps on the paint job and the plastic/paint all looks right the transitions between the gold and red are seamless and definitely something I appreciate.

 Articulation is still good for Marvel Legends' standards.
-The limbs do the standards as we would expect from a male action figure from Hasbro and most of the sculpted unique pieces for Modular Iron Man doesn't hinder--the only funny thing is the shoulders which isn't bad by any means but because they went for the sake of articulation, it does have some funny angles and it looks spirited from the rest of the body.
+The limbs do the standards we would expect from a male action figure from Hasbro and most of the sculpted unique pieces for Modular Iron Man don't hinder--the only funny thing is the shoulders which aren't bad by any means but because they went for the sake of articulation, it does have some funny angles and it looks spirited from the rest of the body.
 Definitely not how it should look.
-But it's easy too hide with certain camera angles so I'm not complaining.
+But it's easy to hide with certain camera angles so I'm not complaining.

 The repulsor blasting effect does its job and the closed fists add variety.
 As usual, more accessories can always help but the ONE thing I'm really aching to have is his gosh darn Proton Canon!